bitcoinops/bitcoinops.github.io/en/scaling/introduction/index.md

+---
-# The Bitcoin Optech Scaling Cookbook
+title: The Bitcoin Optech Scaling Cookbook
+layout: page
+---
 The Bitcoin Optech scaling cookbook is a guide to effective practices and techniques that engineers interacting with the Bitcoin blockchain can adopt today.
 These practices are good for your business (they make your operations